Stephen Jarvis -MBACP - Diploma Counselling -Diploma CBT BACP Registered

 HOW CONFIDENTIAL IS COUNSELLING

 In order for counselling to be effective, it has to be confidential.
 This is something that I take very seriously.
-This level of confidentiality is one of the main ways in which counselling/coaching differs from other forms of helping, for example talking to friends or family can rarely offer the same degree of confidentiality as talking to a counselor.
+This level of confidentiality is one of the main ways in which counselling/coaching differs from other forms of helping, for example talking to friends or family can rarely offer the same degree of confidentiality as talking to a counsellor.

 Because of this confidentiality, you will find that, as you get used to coming for counselling, you are freer to talk about whatever you wish to.
 Many people find that this greater freedom helps them to explore areas of their lives that they may never have had a chance to talk about.
 In common with most other counsellors there are some situations where I may not be able to keep total confidentiality.